 Southeastern offers a variety of career and technical education (CTE) courses for dual credit, which means that students receive both high school and college credit for these courses.
 Some programs are offered on SIC's campus, while others are available in the local high schools.
-Courses in welding, diesel technology, information technology, health occupations, early childhood education, and business are some of the options from which students may choose.
-Eligibility requirements and information about this program can be found on the SIC's website by typing in Career and Technical Education Dual Credit Program on the search option.
+Courses in welding, diesel technology, information technology, early childhood education, and business are some of the options from which students may choose.
+Eligibility requirements and information about this program can be found on the SIC's website by typing in "Career and Technical Education Dual Credit Program" on the search option.
 For additional information, contact the High School Recruiter and Dual Credit Coordinator at ext.
-2245, or the Career and Technical Education Office at ext.
-2301.
+2245, or the Academic Services Office at ext.
+2251.